alexjarosch/OpenFOAM-muI/README.md

 ## Examples

-in the `tutorials` directory you can find two tutorial cases, which are modified version of the OpenFOAM interFoam tutorial case "damBreak".
+In the `tutorials` directory you can find two tutorial cases, which are modified version of the OpenFOAM interFoam tutorial case ["damBreak"](https://github.com/OpenFOAM/OpenFOAM-8/tree/master/tutorials/multiphase/interFoam/laminar/damBreak).
 You can run a regularized and a non-regularized version of the examples.

 ## Which Implementation